Last updated: 21 March 2016

 However, we encourage BCAs to take a reasonable approach to this:

-- If the changes do not affect Building Code compliance (for example, the applicant has substituted a bath for a shower), the BCA may still be able to apply the MultiProof as a means of compliance for the rest of the design.
+- If the changes do not affect Building Code compliance, the BCA may still be able to apply the MultiProof as a means of compliance for the rest of the design.

 - If the changes do affect Building Code compliance, the BCA may still be able to use the MultiProof as a means of compliance for other parts of the design.

 Once the building consent has been issued, work proceeds as it would for any other project.